aws-samples/terraform-ec2-image-builder-container-hardening-pipeline/README.md

 # Terraform EC2 Image Builder Container Hardening Pipeline summary

 Terraform modules build an [EC2 Image Builder Pipeline](https://docs.aws.amazon.com/imagebuilder/latest/userguide/start-build-image-pipeline.html) with an [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) Baseline Container Recipe, which is used to deploy a [Docker](https://docs.docker.com/) based Amazon Linux 2 Container Image that has been hardened according to RHEL 7 STIG Version 3 Release 7 - Medium.
-See the “[STIG-Build-Linux-Medium version 2022.2.1](https://docs.aws.amazon.com/imagebuilder/latest/userguide/toe-stig.html#linux-os-stig)” section in Linux STIG Components for details.
-This is commonly referred to as a “Golden” container image.
+See the "[STIG-Build-Linux-Medium version 2022.2.1](https://docs.aws.amazon.com/imagebuilder/latest/userguide/toe-stig.html#linux-os-stig)" section in Linux STIG Components for details.
+This is commonly referred to as a "Golden" container image.

 The build includes two [Cloudwatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html).
-One which triggers the start of the Container Image pipeline based on an [Inspector Finding](https://docs.aws.amazon.com/inspector/latest/user/findings-managing.html) of “High” or “Critical” so that insecure images are replaced, if Inspector and [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) ["Enhanced Scanning"](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning-enhanced.html) are both enabled.
+One which triggers the start of the Container Image pipeline based on an [Inspector Finding](https://docs.aws.amazon.com/inspector/latest/user/findings-managing.html) of "High" or "Critical" so that insecure images are replaced, if Inspector and [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) ["Enhanced Scanning"](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning-enhanced.html) are both enabled.
 The other Event Rule sends notifications of a successful Image push to the ECR Repository to better enable consumption of new container images.

 ## Prerequisites